Disparities in access to US quantum information education: Methodology

 \1 \textbf{State urbanization index}: As a proxy for regional urbanization, we adopt the FiveThirtyEight urbanization index \cite{Rakich:2020}, which was developed for political science research as an indicator of state-level urbanization.
 The index represents the natural logarithm of the average number of people living within 5 miles (8.0 km) of any resident of the state.
 We rescale using a $z$ transformation to produce a mean of 0 and standard deviation of 1 across the 50 states plus DC.

 \end{outline}

 Independent variables included in the regression analysis and associated categorical indicator variables are summarized in Table~\ref{tab:indicators}.
 Per standard practice for Poisson and negative binomial regression, we model the logarithm of the mean number of courses or degrees $\mu$ by a simple linear model of the indicator variables $\vec\theta$.
-We also include interaction terms up to second order:
+We also include interaction terms up to second order, involving at least one continuous variable:

 where $a_0$, $\{\beta_i\}$ and $\{\gamma_{ij}\}$ are the undetermined regression coefficients.
 We iteratively remove terms from the regression model in order from greatest to least $p$ value until the remaining coefficient(s) of highest order in each $\theta_i$ are significant at the $\alpha=.05$ level with Holm-Bonferroni correction for multiple simultaneous statistical tests.\footnote{This choice of cutoff in the iterative deletion process also optimizes the Bayesian information criterion -- a common metric for regression model goodness of fit that penalizes overfitting -- for our models of both courses and degrees, providing an additional sanity test that our model is appropriately fit.} Since fully 80\% (28/35) of the institutions with at least one QIS degree or certificate program were R1 institutions, we also excluded cross-terms involving the variable is\_R1 in our analysis of degree and certificate programs to avoid spurious correlations between independent variables.
-This procedure is summarized in Appendix C.
+This procedure is summarized in Appendix~\ref{app:flowchart}.